harshk8/NewsChecker/README.md

 	#Fetch News function process should run in background using celery
 	#Signal should be use on behalf of direct wirting code inside the function.
 	#A cronjob can be run in a periodic time so latest news can be generate fast.

-#Current Issues:

-	##Allauth login page is not working.